ebi-uniprot/biojs-vis-pinpad/README.md

       , key_3: [] //elements in arrays will be separated by commas, elements can be any combination of Strings, numbers or pairs (value, link)
       , styled_key_1: {
-        key: String //will be displayed on the left column , key_style: style string //optional
+        key: String //will be displayed on the left column , key_right: boolean //if true, then the key will be moved to the value column , key_style: style string //optional
         , value: String/Number/Pair of (value, link))/Array
         , value_style: style string//optional